 Teenage drivers have a higher risk of getting into fatal motor vehicle accidents than most drivers.
 The National Highway Traffic Safety Administration has data that shows in 2011, that teenagers ages 14 to 18 represented 20% of those who died in a car accident while driving with an invalid license and that speeding was a factor in 35% of fatal crashes involving teenagers.
 Other statistics show that teenagers did not wear seatbelts, had alcohol in their systems, and engaged in potentially risky behaviors when fatalities were involved.

-Statistics in the state of Georgia show that in 2005, 136 drivers between the ages of 15 -20 died and another 193 people were killed as a result of motor vehicle wrecks involving 15 to 20 year-olds.
+Statistics in the state of Georgia show that in 2005, 136 drivers between the ages of 15 -and 20 died and another 193 people were killed as a result of motor vehicle wrecks involving 15 to 20-year-olds.
 To combat death and injuries resulting from car accidents involving teenage drivers, Georgia has a law known as Joshua’s Law that creates parameters for teenagers obtaining driver’s licenses.

 Joshua’s Law requires a sixteen-year-old trying to obtain a driver’s license to complete a driver education course approved by the Department of Driver Services and also complete forty hours of supervised driving, including six hours at night.
 Other requirements include being enrolled in school and not being subject to various disciplinary actions at school.